tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 This policy regulates the use of marks held by the Open Street Map Foundation, who acts as a steward for the Community marks.
 Sometimes, this policy simply refers to the Trademark steward as “we.”

 ### 1.4.
 “You”
 This policy applies to “you” if you want to use the Community marks and explains how you may use them.
-You may be a Community member (as further explained in Sec.
+You may be a community member (as further explained in Sec.
 1.4.1) or an unrelated individual or organization (as further explained in Sec.
 1.4.2).

 #### 1.4.1.
 Community members
 The community includes everyone who contributes to a community project in furtherance of our mission.
 It also includes members and staff of recognized OSM organizations, such as the local chapters and the Trademark steward.